Selectra-Dev/selectra-standards/front-end/html-css.md

 ### Deployement

   In order to optimize our workflow, our system administrator needs to be able to deploy the project without any knowledge of its inner workings.
-For a front-end project it means that the code must be shipped in such a way that it can be built easily using the following procedure :
+It means that the code must be shipped in such a way that it can be built easily using a well defined procedure.
+This procedure must be exhaustively described in a README.md file.

 ## Icons & Images